graviton-browser/graviton-browser/website/source/introduction.rst

 **EGL and advanced graphics.** The Java game dev community is surprisingly large and successful - consider that Minecraft came out of it.
 They would be a great market segment to target and a potentially enthusiastic userbase.
 For this to work they need access to OpenGL contexts.
+A simple starting point is to let them run unsandboxed in a separate JVM instance.
-An initial version of Graviton could offer an API to open a new OpenGL window and expose the handle back such that it could be combined with JMonkeyEngine, LWJGL and other popular game engines.
+Later versions of Graviton could offer an API to open a new OpenGL window and expose the handle back such that it could be combined with JMonkeyEngine, LWJGL and other popular game engines.
 Chrome uses an open source layer to implement EGL on top of Direct3D which improves support on Windows, and it could be integrated into Graviton.
 Once this work is done an eGL surface for JavaFX apps should be relatively straightforward for experienced systems/graphics programmers.

 **Active Directory and other SSO integration.** Internet Explorer and some other browsers allow for automatic remote sign-in based on local credentials, when the network is properly configured.
 It'd be nice to have this too.

+**Integration with native desktop IPC.** Graviton apps should be able to expose control surfaces via platform native OO IPC mechanisms, in particular, COM and DBUS.
+This would allow scripting and interaction with Graviton apps from tools like MS Office macros.

 Implementation plan
 ===================

 Because none of us have any spare time, project planning and small iterations are critical.
 The goal is to reach the above featureset eventually, but maybe not fast.
+Fortunately this sort of project is mostly made of small tasks that incrementally improve things, so it's ideal for open source development.

 Many tasks can be done in parallel.
 Tasks are tracked using GitHub issues with labels indicating top level parallelism.
 Here are some proposed tracks.